Pinafore/cl1-hw/wn_logic/README.md

 Unlike other homeworks, where you need to implement some basic functionality, you need to make the code faster.
 This homework will also have a leaderboard to compare your efficiency to other students.
+We will run the searcher on several synets to test the average performance of your algorithm.

 You can get extra points by doing particularly well compared to other students.

-If you can find the goal concept in under 100 steps, you will get full credit for the assignment.
+If you can find the goal concept in under 100 steps when running 'wn_search.py' file, you will get full credit for the assignment.

 What's the best question to ask?